 FRANCOIS LAMARQUE - ACTIVE MEMBER

-François has served has been part of SCF's Board of Directors since 2017.
+François has served has been part of Sahara Conservation's Board of Directors since 2017.
 He holds a PhD from the Veterinary School of Maisons-Alfort and has extensive experience both in Africa, where he taught, and in France, where he advised, directed, and managed numerous biodiversity monitoring and nature protection initiatives with prestigious national institutions.
 He is currently in charge of international and European conventions and programs - wildlife at the French Ministry of Ecological and Solidarity Transition.